-Remark 5.1.
+Remark 4.1.
 As discussed in the introduction, our methods and those developed by Andrews et al. (2018) share some technical similarities, but answer distinct economic questions, and should thus be viewed as complements, not substitutes.
-To illustrate this empirically, we apply the methods of Andrews et al. (2018) to the PISA data and construct 95% confidence sets for the expected PISA scores of the countries with the highest and the lowest estimated scores.5 For instance, their 95% "conditional" confidence set for the expected reading score of the sample "winner", Estonia, is (517.9, 526.6).
-This is a fairly narrow confidence set for the expected value of the reading score and thus one can be confident that the sample "winner" truly has a high reading score.
+To illustrate this empirically, we apply the methods of Andrews et al. (2018) to the PISA data and construct 95% confidence sets for the expected PISA scores of the countries with the highest and the lowest estimated scores.
+For instance, their 95% "conditional" confidence set for the expected reading score of the sample "winner", Estonia, is (517.9, 526.6).
+This confidence set is fairly narrow and thus one can be confident that the sample "winner" truly has a high reading score.

-However, just like Estonia's marginal confidence interval displayed in Figure 8, Andrews et al. (2018)'s confidence set does not allow us to draw any conclusions about what is the true rank of Estonia nor which country has true rank one.
+However, just like Estonia's marginal confidence interval displayed in Appendix Figure 21, Andrews et al. (2018)'s confidence set does not allow us to draw any conclusions about what is the true rank of Estonia nor which country has true rank one.
 On the other hand, our marginal confidence sets for the rank of Estonia tell us that (with 95% probability) its true rank lies between 1 and 5.
 In addition, our τ -best confidence set for $\tau = 1$ shows that (with 95% probability) there are 6 countries in total that could be the best.
-See Appendix G.2 for more results and details.
+See Appendix F.3 for more results and details.